-PROPOSAL 7 - APPROVAL OF AMENDMENT TO STOCK OPTION PLAN TO INCREASE THE MAXIMUM NUMBER OF SHARES OF COMMON STOCK AVAILABLE FOR ISSUANCE UNDER THE PLAN FROM 11,000,000 SHARES TO 25,250,000 SHARES

-NASDAQ rules require stockholder approval of material amendments to stock option plans.
-Our stockholders are being asked to approve an amendment of the Amended and Restated 1996 Incentive and Non-Qualified Stock Option Plan of SIGA Technologies, Inc. (the "SIGA Option Plan") to increase the number of shares of common stock reserved for issuance thereunder from 11,000,000 to 25,250,000 shares.
-In the Merger, options to purchase PharmAthene shares outstanding immediately prior to consummation of the Merger will be converted into units consisting of options to purchase shares of SIGA common stock and warrants to purchase shares of SIGA common stock at the same ratio at which the holders of PharmAthene common stock will receive SIGA common stock in the Merger.
+PROPOSAL 7 - APPROVAL OF AMENDMENT TO STOCK OPTION PLAN TO INCREASE THE MAXIMUM NUMBER OF SHARES OF COMMON STOCK AVAILABLE FOR ISSUANCE UNDER THE PLAN FROM 11,000,000 SHARES TO 25,250,000 SHARES and Non-Qualified Stock Option Plan of SIGA Technologies, Inc. (the "SIGA Option Plan") to increase the number of shares of common stock reserved for issuance thereunder from 11,000,000 to 25,250,000 shares.
+In the Merger, options to purchase PharmAthene shares outstanding immediately prior to consummation of the Merger will be converted into units consisting of options to purchase shares of SIGA common stock and warrants to purchase shares of SIGA common stock at the exchange ratio of ratio 2.1 options for each option to purchase one share of PharmAthene common stock.
 In order to have sufficient shares authorized under the SIGA Option Plan for the issuance of SIGA shares upon exercise of these converted options, as well as upon the exercise of other outstanding SIGA stock options and options to be granted in the future, we must increase the number of shares of common stock reserved for issuance under the SIGA Option Plan.